How to create Sequence diagrams manually

 Setting the Type of a Lifeline

-To display the Type represented by a Lifeline, be it be a Class, Interface, DataType or similar, this is done by using the IUMLLifeline.Represents property which references a IUMLProperty.
+To display the Type represented by a Lifeline, be it be a Class, Interface, DataType or similar, use the IUMLLifeline.Represents property which references a IUMLProperty.
 If the Type of this property is set, the Type will show up on the diagram as well.

 The following code creates a Lifeline which references a class: